-Before attempting to count the number of freelancers in countries, regions, or otherwise, it is important to determine the perimeters of definition.
-What exactly is a freelancer?
+Before attempting to count the pros and cons of freelancing in every countries, regions, or otherwise, it is important to determine the perimeters of definition.
+Is there a future of freelancing?
 How, if at all, are they different from entrepreneurs?
 Do independent contractors count?
 If so, does this include tradesmen, independent retail business owners, or farmers?

-Currently, there is no universal definition of ‘freelancer’.
+Currently, there is no universal definition of ‘freelancing community’.
 Organisations, corporate bodies and government departments instead engineer their own definitions, according to the research or discussions that they engage in.
-This lack of definition is one of the problems that the freelance movement faces, because it creates obstacles to painting an accurate socio-demographic characterisation of them, to be used in regulatory framework and economic analysis.
+This lack of definition is one of the problems that the best books for freelancers movement faces, because it creates obstacles to painting an accurate socio-demographic characterisation of them, to be used in regulatory framework and economic analysis.

-Here, we are using the definition of freelancers as outlined by the 2012 study of European I-Pros (Independent Professionals)(footnote: Stephanie Rapelli, European I-Pros: A Study, (English Version) 2012), which defines freelancers as ‘self-employed workers, without employees, who are engaged in an activity which does not belong to the farming, craft or retail sectors.
-They engage in activities of an intellectual nature and/or which come under service sectors.’(footnote ibid) This definition is most akin to that employed by organisations advocating freelancing and defending independent workers’ rights, relating to our main premise.
+Here, we are some of the best skills for freelancing as outlined by the 2012 study of European I-Pros (Independent Professionals)(footnote: Stephanie Rapelli, European I-Pros: A Study, (English Version) 2012), which defines freelancers movement website as ‘self-employed workers, without employees, who are engaged in an activity which does not belong to the farming, craft or retail sectors.
+They engage in activities of an intellectual nature and/or which come under service sectors.’(footnote ibid) This definition is most akin to that employed by organisations advocating best skills for freelancing community and defending independent workers’ rights, relating to our main premise.

 There are several reasons why the numbers are hazy:

-- No official count or census expressly identifies the number of freelance workers separate from tradesmen, farmers and/or small independent businesses (eg. retail);
+- No official count or census expressly identifies the number of workers in freelancer management system separate from tradesmen, farmers and/or small independent businesses (eg. retail);

 - There is a lack of profiling and so the number of independent workers is each count or study is dependent on varying definitions;

-- Like ‘entrepreneurship’, many freelancers do no self-identify as such;
+- Like ‘entrepreneurship’ that are part from freelancers rights movement, do no self-identify as such;

 - The demographic is relatively too young to draw inferences and identify outliers or externalities within decades-old data sets;

-- There is no set number of hours that must be worked in order for a worker to be considered a freelancer; and
+- There is no set number of hours that must be worked in order for a worker to be considered member of freelancers movement website; and

-- Manny freelancers, due to difficult administrative procedures, red tape, and high taxation, are not self-declared.
+- Manny freelancers movement website, due to difficult administrative procedures, red tape, and high taxation, are not self-declared.